George Ogăraru: Ajax

 In the summer break of 2006 Ajax signed Ogăraru.
 He debuted for Ajax in an official game on 20 August 2006 against RKC Waalwijk and his team won, 5–0.
-On 13 August 2006 Ajax, with Ogăraru on the field from the first minute, won the Johan Cruijff-schaal against PSV Eindhoven with 3–1.
-The goals for Ajax were scored by Mauro Rosales, Kenneth Perez and Wesley Sneijder, for PSV Eindhoven scored Philip Cocu.
-Ogăraru played only 45 minutes.
+On 13 August 2006 Ajax, with Ogăraru on the field from the first minute, won the Dutch Super Cup against PSV Eindhoven with 3–1.

-The second trophy won by Ogararu with Ajax was the Dutch Cup (KNVB Cup) after eliminating AZ in the final after a penalty shoot-out (he scored there).
+The second trophy won by Ogararu with Ajax was the Dutch Cup.

-On 15 November 2006 he visited his old teammates from FCSB, wishing them good luck against Dynamo Kyiv in the UEFA Champions League match and hoping that they would not be facing each other in the UEFA Cup, if FCSB does not get past the group stage.
-The Johan Cruijff-schaal was successfully defended in 2007 with a win against PSV Eindhoven, 1–0.
-Ogăraru played 25 minutes being injured and was immediately substituted.

-FCSB comeback
+Steaua comeback

-On 30 August 2008 he was loaned out to FCSB.
-In June 2009 he returned to Ajax.
+On 30 August 2008, he was loaned out to Steaua București until June 2009.

 Sion

 On 30 June 2010 Sion signed the Romanian right-back from Ajax on a free transfer until 30 June 2012.

-Seattle Sounders FC
+Seattle Sounders

 Ogăraru was training with Seattle Sounders FC of Major League Soccer.
 On 9 September 2012 he was on the Sounders' bench for their reserves match against Chivas USA, then subbed on for fellow trialist Eiður Guðjohnsen to start the second half.

 International career

 Ogăraru earned his first cap for Romania on 26 March 2005, in a 2–0 loss against the Netherlands.
 After that match, Victor Pițurcă repeatedly dropped Ogăraru from the squad saying that he had an average performance at Ajax Amsterdam.

-He was called up by Pițurcă after 2 years and 6 months, on 9 October 2007 against Netherlands, the same team against which he played his last game for Romania.
-Ogăraru said that he knows the Dutch very well because he plays for Ajax in Eredivisie and most of his club teammates are also called for the Netherlands national football team.
+He was called up by Pițurcă after two years and six months, on 9 October 2007 against Netherlands, the same team against which he played his last game for Romania.

-Before the match his teammates from Ajax, Hedwiges Maduro and Urby Emanuelson, teased him and told him not to play good against them.

-Romania with 1–0 and the Romania national football team had enough points to qualify in the next round of Euro 2008, together with the Netherlands and leaving Bulgaria out of the next phase of the competition.